-In case you are running a business that is in need of web data and currently exploring various options for scraping the web, you need to be aware of the basics of the web data acquisition.
-Based on our years of experience in web crawling and handling numerous high volume scraping projects, we have come up with a simple framework which can be used by any organization to evaluate the right options depending on the three elements.
+In case you are running a business that is in need of web data and currently exploring various options for scraping the web, you need to be aware of the basics of web data acquisition.
+Based on our years of experience in web crawling and handling numerous high-volume scraping projects, we have come up with a simple framework that can be used by any organization to evaluate the right options depending on the three elements.

 Now, let’s explore the framework.

 There are three primary dimensions of web data acquisition –